 33. Pointsbet: September 22 (PBH): foreshadowed a $300 million raising on August 28 in conjunction with announcing its full year results and a major marketing deal with NBC.
 The stock duly soared from $7.50 to $14 on August 28 and then, after 3 days of trading, the $303 million capital raising was launched on September 2.
 It originally comprised a $150 million placement although this was up-sized to $200 million and priced at $11.
 The institutional component of the $153 million PAITREO raised $70.5 million with a 55% take up rate.
 The shortfall of 4.88m shares cleared at $12.50, raising $61 million and returning a hefty $6 a share or $29.3 million to non-participants.
 Rights trading ran from September 9 until September 15 with a value $5.7 million and an average price of $6.48.
+Retail investors had 15 days to consider the 102 page offer document which opened on September 7 and closed on September 22.
 There was a very healthy 92% take-up of the $82.7 million retail offer as $76 million came through the door.
-The 1.05 million retail shortfall shares cleared at $10.60, deliver $4.10 in compensation to non-participants so a win for the instos.
+The 1.05 million retail shortfall shares cleared at $10.60, delivering $4.10 in compensation to non-participants so a win for the instos.

 32. Tabcorp, August-September 2020: $600 million 1-for-11 PAITREO at $3.25, an 11.4% discount to the previous close of $3.67.
 Rights trading for 8 days from August 24 until September 3.
 Under-written by UBS with a management fee of 0.4% and an under-writing fee of 1.3% for the institutional component and 1.5% for the retail component.
 There was a 97% participation rate in the $371 million institutional offer and the shortfall of 5 million shares cleared at $3.70, generating a 45c compensation payment for non-participants.
 The 170,000 retail shareholders were offered a chance to spend $231 million taking up their rights, an average spend of just $1,360 each.
 Only 35,000 or 20.6% did so, committing $102 million, which was a 44% take up in dollar terms.
+Retail investors had 13 days to consider the 68 page offer document which opened on August 28 and closed on September 10 and rights trading ran for 9 business days between August 24 and September 3.
 The shortfall cleared at just $3.31, generating a 6c compensation payment to non-participants.
 The VWAP during rights trading was 32c with 8.5 million traded or some 12% of the total.
 A win for the instos.

 31. Sydney Airport, August-September 2020: $2 billion 1-for-5.15 PAITREO at $4.56, a 15.4% discount to the last trade of $5.39.
 A 3 day trading halt until Friday August 14 for the institutional offer.
 The retail component closes on September 2 and has rights trading from August 14 until August 26.
 There was a 93% take-up of the $1.3 billion institutional component and the $100 million shortfall cleared at $5.30 generating a 74c compensation payment for the non-participants.
 This was a premium to the TERP of $5.26 and the stock closed at $5.31 when trading resumed on August 14.
 The $695 million retail offer went to 110,000 retail shareholders and the take-up was 62% in dollar terms or $430 million.
 There was excellent participation disclosure with 53,000 shareholders applying and rights trading was worth $19 million, ranging between 55c and 89c with the rights VWAP finishing at 78c.
+Retail investors had 13 days to consider the 76 page offer document which opened on August 18 and closed on September 2.
 The 58.1 million shortfall shares cleared at $5.50, a 20c discount to the previous close, and this generated a 94c compensation payment to non-participants as institutions shelled out $320 million.
 A win for retail given the instos only received 74c and the best outcome for retail was exiting at the end rather than on market.

 10 month gap